jain-abhishek/Redis-6-on-TLS-SSL/README.md

 ![](https://github.com/jain-abhishek/images/blob/main/2.JPG)

-&nbsp;&nbsp;&nbsp;&nbsp;Filling some dummy values here.
-&nbsp;&nbsp;&nbsp;&nbsp;Here CN is important, it must be address of the server you want to access, otherwise you will see errors: java.security.cert.CertificateException: No name matching <host> found.
-For us, CN is important for server certificate.
+&nbsp;&nbsp;&nbsp;&nbsp;Here CN is important, it must be address/FQDN of the server you want to access, otherwise you will see errors: java.security.cert.CertificateException: No name matching <host> found.

 3.	*Check if certificate is having all the necessary information which is provided in the previous step*
 ```